janet mock pens heartfelt response to violent transphobic comments

 All of this forced The Breakfast Club to address last week's problematic moment on their show this morning.
 Not one of the show's three hosts felt they had done anything wrong.
 "People are trying to hold me accountable for the words of another man, and Imma tell you right now, I'm not apologizing for the words of Lil Duval," Charlamagne Da God adamantly said.

 Shortly after, one listener called in and said she believed Lil Duval didn't "really mean" he would kill a trans woman.
 "He ain't mean it like that!"
-The listener's dismissiveness prove Mock and her allies right when they say their disenfranchisement is overlooked by people of colour.
+The listener's dismissiveness prove Mock and her allies right when they say their disenfranchisement is overlooked by people of color.
 That there is still work to be done to ensure their pain and violence is taken seriously and believed.

 Text André-Naquian Wheeler